Aggressive dog training

 One of the more common reasons a dog becomes aggressive is because that dog has been attacked by another dog.
 Pet owners need to understand that once their dog has been attacked or badly frightened by another dog, that dog can be aggressive toward other dogs (dog-aggressive) its entire life.

-For young puppies an owner should never allow his puppies to be around strange dogs.
+For young puppies, an owner should never allow his puppies to be around strange dogs.
 This can turn a friendly puppy into an aggressive puppy.

-The same goes for dog owners who take their dogs to dog parks.
-There is no way knowing if one of the dogs in that park has dominance or aggression issues.
-If there is an aggressive dog at the park and it attacks your dog you now have a dog-aggressive-dog, because one dog attack is all it takes to change a happy-go-lucky dog into a fearful and aggressive dog.
+If there is an aggressive dog at the park and it attacks your dog, you now have a dog-aggressive-dog, because one dog attack is all it takes to change a happy-go-lucky dog into a fearful and aggressive dog.

 It is important to understand that a dog looks to the owner “pack leader” for protection when faced with a threat.
 Do not think your dog should try and protect themself and act tough.
 Nothing could be further from the truth.
-Our dogs look for us for leadership and protection when faced with a threat.
+Our dogs look to us for leadership and protection when faced with a threat.
 It’s part of their genetic make-up.

 Owners that stand by and allow strange dogs to approach their dog lose face in the eyes of their dog.
-Once a dog knows that its owner is not going to protect them their fear takes over and they move into flight or fight.
+Once a dog knows that its owner is not going to protect them, their fear takes over and they move into flight or fight.
 At first this may just be some barking and trying to act aggressive.
 When a dog sees this works, its aggressive behavior displays in intensity and can worsen over time.